Norman Lindsay: Reception

+Norman Lindsay's house has become a popular tourist destination and was the location for the 1994 film Sirens, starring Sam Neill as Lindsay.

+The differing views on Norman Lindsay's art tend to reflect the age and prejudiced of those who have written on him.
+In 1969, after Lindsay died, the modernist Australian art critic Alan McCulloch called Norman Lindsay's figures "galumphing".

+Poets of the same generation were more sympathetic.
+A.D.
+Hope in a book of Lindsay pencil drawings wrote that: "These are faithful and loving studies of the model in which the breasts and thighs are as individual and eloquent as the faces, and every part of the body thinks, feels and speaks."

+The art critic John McDonald,wrote:One need not doubt his sincerity, no matter how foolish his pagan affectations look nowadays.
+It is more to be marvelled at that Lindsay's leering satyrs, pneumatic nymphs, and musclebound he-men were so long believed to be the apogee of Australian artistic achievement...

+In the 1960s, Norman Lindsay's art began to be reassessed by a new generation.
+The artists and writers of Oz magazine appreciated the frank sexuality of his drawing, as well as his technical expertise.
+The production of facsimile etchings, made with the approval of his family, led to an increased appreciation of his graphic work, which in turn led to a lively market for Norman Lindsay’s art.

+In 1995 the Art Gallery of New South Wales presented a major exhibition, The Legendary Lindsays, which also travelled to Ballarat.
+This placed Norman Lindsay's work in the context of both his family and the generation of Australian artists of the years around Federation.

 Personal life

 Lindsay married Catherine (Kate) Agatha Parkinson, in Melbourne on 23 May 1900.
-Their son Jack was born in Melbourne on 20 October 1900, followed by Raymond in 1903 and Philip in 1906.
+Their son Jack was born in Melbourne on 20 October 1900, followed by Raymond and Philip in 1906.
 They divorced in 1918.
 He later married Rose Soady who was also his business manager, a most recognisable model, and the printer for most of his etchings.

 They had two daughters: Jane Lindsay, born in 1920, and Helen Lindsay, born in 1921.
 Philip died in 1958 and Raymond in 1960.
 In the Lindsay tradition, Jack became a prolific publisher, writer, translator and activist.
 Philip became a writer of historical novels, and worked for the film industry.

 Death

 Lindsay is buried in Springwood Cemetery in Springwood, close to Faulconbridge where he lived.